microsoft/malmo/README.md

 ### Malmo as a native Python wheel ###

-On common Windows, MacOs and Linux variants it is possible to use ```pip3 install malmo``` to install Malmo as a python with native code package: [Pip install for Malmo](https://github.com/Microsoft/malmo/blob/master/scripts/python-wheel/README.md).
+On common Windows, MacOSX and Linux variants it is possible to use ```pip3 install malmo``` to install Malmo as a python with native code package: [Pip install for Malmo](https://github.com/Microsoft/malmo/blob/master/scripts/python-wheel/README.md).
 Once installed, the malmo Python module can be used to download source and examples and start up Minecraft with the Malmo game mod.

 Alternatively, a pre-built version of Malmo can be installed as follows: